spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-etherpad.md

 [Etherpad](https://etherpad.org) is is an open source collaborative text editor that can be embedded in a Matrix chat room using the [Dimension integrations manager](https://dimension.t2bot.io)

-When enabled together with Jitsi, it will be made available as an option during the conferences.
+When enabled together with the Jitsi audio/video conferencing system (see [our docs on Jitsi](configuring-playbook-jitsi.md)), it will be made available as an option during the conferences.

 ## Prerequisites

 For the self-hosted Etherpad instance to be available to your users, you must first enable and configure the **Dimension integrations manager** as described in [the playbook documentation](configuring-playbook-dimension.md)

-## Enable
+## Installing

 [Etherpad](https://etherpad.org) installation is disabled by default.
 You can enable it in your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):